-VII Poorly built buildings damaged, slight to moderate damage in well-designed normal buildings
+VII Poorly built buildings damaged, slight to moderate damage in well-designed normal buildings around 4.9, and an even larger one in Oklahoma, around 5.6, in late 2011.
+These appear definitely to be implicated with injection wells.

 Source: USGS, n.d.a and USGS, n.d.b